WilliamSease/vibesort/README.md

 ## Dependencies

 - openai
+- ollama
 - pydantic
 - typing-extensions

-⚠️ Requires OpenAI API key.
+⚠️ Requires OpenAI API key or Ollama.
 Experimental project - not for production use.